EEPO: Exploration-Enhanced Policy Optimization via Sample-Then-Forget: Method

 where $\theta'$ parameterizes the rollout model, which is synchronized from the policy model (parameterized by $\theta$), $\theta' \leftarrow \theta$, as in GRPO’s implementation (see Figure \ref{fig:method_overview}).
 Consequently, the unlearning effect is temporary—confined to the rollout model within the current iteration, without accumulation—and does not alter the policy parameters or optimization.

 Algorithm 1 summarizes the EEPO procedure.
 It follows GRPO's structure but incorporates adaptive unlearning between the two rollout stages.
 After sampling the first $G/2$ trajectories (Stage 1), we check if policy entropy falls below threshold $\alpha$.
 If so, we perform a single gradient step to unlearn these trajectories using the complementary loss, temporarily modifying only the rollout model.
 We then sample the remaining $G/2$ trajectories (Stage 2) from the potentially modified rollout model.
 Finally, we update the policy with GRPO's objective on all $G$ trajectories.
+Note that in Eq.~\ref{eq:ratio}, the denominator is computed using the rollout model $\pi_{\theta'}$ that generated each trajectory.